chandraparsad3/AlgFirePredict/README.md

 ## Contributing

 Contributions are highly encouraged!
 If you identify a bug or have an innovative idea for an enhancement, feel free to open an issue or submit a pull request.
-Please adhere to the [contribution guidelines](CONTRIBUTING.md).

 ## License